How Poisonous Are Apple Seeds?

 |70||232–933||163–653||1–5 cups approx.|

 Like we’ve mentioned already, swallowing whole apple seeds won’t have any effect on you.
-But chewing them fine or blending them with juices will.
-That takes us to the question, how about apple juice, then?
+But crushing them or blending them with juices will.
+That takes us to the question, how about apple juice?

 Apple Juice From The Core Can Be Harmful